saatsky/dataminer-docs/user-guide/Advanced_Functionality/Databases/MySQL_database/Moving_MySQL_data_to_another_location.md

     1. Go to *Service Control* and stop the MySQL service.

-    2. Go to *Startup Variables* and write down the contents of both the *Base directory* and *Data directory* boxes.
+    2. Go to *System Variables* and write down the contents of both the *Base directory* and *Data directory* boxes.

 3. If the data has to be moved to a folder that does not exist yet, then create that folder.